-Alternatively referred to as "init." or "initialize," initialization is the process of how the computer boots and loads.
+Alternatively referred to as init. or initialize, initialization is how the computer boots and loads.
 A computer initialization runs POST (power-on self-test) to verify its working, loads drivers needed for the computer hardware, and then the operating system, and other important programs.

 How long does an initialization take?

-The initialization of a computer can take anywhere from 20 seconds to over 2 minutes to load, depending what needs to be run or tested and how fast each device works.
+A computer's initialization can take anywhere from 20 seconds to over 2 minutes to load, depending what needs to run or get tested, and the speed of the computer's hardware.

 Why does a computer or device need to initialize?

 For a computer, hardware devices, and software programs to work properly, everything else needs to be functioning properly.
-For example, if the memory was not working properly in a computer and the initialization was not done to verify there was functional memory, other parts of the computer would fail.
+For example, if the memory was not working properly in a computer and the initialization didn't verify there was functional memory, other parts of the computer would fail.

 In the boot screen example above, you can see each of the different types of computer memory that were tested and passed during the initialization.